In 1980, On All My Children, after finally freeing himself from marriage to Phoebe, Doctor Charles Tyler married his secretary Mona Kane.

 In 1982, “That Girl” by Stevie Wonder peaked at number 20 on the New Zealand pop singles chart.

-In 1982, “Dear John” by Status Quo peaked at number 24 on the Netherlands pop singles chart.
+In 1982, “Why Can't We Live Together” by Kenneth Sherman peaked at number 44 on the Netherlands pop singles chart.

-In 1982, “Why Can't We Live Together” by Mike Anthony peaked at number 8 on the Netherlands pop singles chart.
+In 1982, “Oh Julie” by Lasse Stefanz peaked at number 16 on the Sweden pop singles chart.

 In 1982, “Bensonhurst Blues” by Oscar Benton peaked at number 8 on the Austria pop singles chart.

-In 1982, “Fred vom Jupiter” by Die Doraus And die Marinas peaked at number 13 on the Austria pop singles chart.
+In 1982, “Fred vom Jupiter” by Die Doraus and die Marinas peaked at number 13 on the Austria pop singles chart.

 In 1982, “Ich fahre mit dem Auto” by Minisex peaked at number 18 on the Austria pop singles chart.